AlizadeAlireza/aave_defi_smartcontract_hardhat/README.md

 for this we use the priceFeeds. in this interface we need to lastRoundData for getting the latest price of DAI.

+after getting the DAI price with aggregator interface we want to know how much DAI we can borrow. for this action we need convert it to DAI.